Getting Started with Scenic¶

 Scenic requires Python 3.7 or newer.
 You can install Scenic from PyPI by simply running:

 Alternatively, if you want to run some of our example scenarios, modify Scenic, or make use of features that have not yet been released on PyPI, you can download or clone the Scenic repository.
-Install Poetry, optionally activate the virtual environment in which you would like to run Scenic, and then run:
+Activate the virtual environment in which you would like to install Scenic, go into the root folder of the Scenic repository, and then run:

 Trying Some Examples¶